 How to Write a Professional Invoice (Step-by-Step Guide)

-Creating a professional invoice isn’t just admin — it’s the difference between getting paid in 7 days and waiting 45.
-According to FreshBooks, businesses that send professional, itemised invoices get paid an average of 8 days faster than those using informal billing.
+Creating a professional invoice isn’t just admin β€” it’s the difference between getting paid in 7 days and waiting 45.
+Research shows that businesses sending professional, itemised invoices get paid faster than those using informal billing.
 Here’s exactly what to include on every invoice, and how to generate one free in under 5 minutes.

 What to Include on Every Invoice